 All students and employees are required to report any criminal offenses or activities that occur on the main campus, extension campus, or instructional service centers.
-TCAT employee report them to TCAT administration immediately for appropriate action.
-TCAT students report them to their instructor, Student Services personnel or any TCAT administrator.
+Tennessee College of Applied Technology employee report them to Tennessee College of Applied Technology administration immediately for appropriate action.
+Tennessee College of Applied Technology students report them to their instructor, Student Services personnel or any Tennessee College of Applied Technology administrator.

 The College maintains statistical data regarding certain crimes committed on College-controlled property.
 The annual Campus Security Report contains offenses reported for the previous year.
-The Annual Security Report can be found at https://tcatoneida.edu/about/safety-and-security.
-Students may request a paper copy of the Report from the Student Services Office.
-Questions or concerns regarding campus security matters may be directed to the TCAT administration.
+The Annual Security Report can be found online.
+Students may request a paper copy of the Report at the Student Services Office.
+Students may also request to view the campus crime log.
+Questions or concerns regarding campus security matters may be directed to the Tennessee College of Applied Technology administration.